 Britain's ASOS to sell Topshop apparel at Nordstrom stores in U.S. push

-July 12 (Reuters) - British online fashion retailer ASOS (ASOS.L) will sell Topshop apparel at Nordstrom (JWN.N) stores in a joint venture with the department store chain, it said on Monday, in an effort to reach more U.S. and Canadian customers.
+(Reuters) - British online fashion retailer ASOS will sell Topshop apparel at Nordstrom stores in a joint venture with the department store chain, it said on Monday, in an effort to reach more U.S. and Canadian customers.

 U.S.-based Nordstrom will buy a minority interest for an undisclosed sum in the Topshop, Topman, Miss Selfridge and HIIT brands, which ASOS bought from the administrators of the collapsed Arcadia Group for $364 million earlier this year.